ondrejd/costs-javafx-app/README.md

 # Costs

-Simple [JavaFX](https://www.java.com/) application for calculating costs for one building company (used version of Java is __8__).
+Simple [JavaFX](https://www.java.com/) application for calculating costs for one building company (used version of Java is __11__).
 As a storage is used simple XML file.

 ## Building

-Use [NetBeans IDE](http://netbeans.org/) to build this application.
+Use [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/) to build this application.

 ## Running